Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

-By contrast with the glass transition, thermal fluctuations play strictly no role in this process, and the emergence of solid behavior can be obtained in model systems at $T=0$.
-Rather, it is the contact network between particles which becomes able to support a macroscopic stress if the packing fraction is large enough.
-The key concept is the existence of a sufficiently large number of contacts between the particles to maintain mechanical equilibrium~\cite{vanHecke:2010}.
-A second major difference from the glass transition is that the jamming transition can in principle be defined and located with arbitrary precision, as its definition does not rely on an observation timescale, although of course additional experimental difficulties might intervene~\cite{vanHecke:2010,Ikeda:2013b}.
-The reason is that the emergence of solidity does not result from the competition between an equilibrium relaxation timescale defined at rest and a finite shear rate, as for glasses, because non-Brownian suspensions have no spontaneous dynamics at rest.
+A second major difference with the glass transition is that the jamming transition can in principle be defined and located with arbitrary precision, as its definition does not rely on an observation time scale, although, of course, additional experimental difficulties might intervene~\cite{vanHecke:2010,Ikeda:2013b}.
+The reason is that the emergence of solidity does not result from the competition between an equilibrium relaxation time scale defined at rest and a finite shear rate, as for glasses, because non-Brownian suspensions have no spontaneous dynamics at rest.
 The jamming transition and existence of a yield stress in soft materials can therefore be described as ``static'' transitions resulting from a sharp qualitative change in the microstructural properties of the material~\cite{Parisi:2010}.

 Another important consequence of the absence of thermal fluctuations is the fact that the jamming transition, unlike the glass transition, necessarily takes place far from thermal equilibrium.
-In particular, this implies that the preparation protocol of the non-Brownian packings in the vicinity of the jamming transition becomes a relevant parameter controlling the location of the transition~\cite{Donev:2004}, but, quite importantly, not its physical nature and properties~\cite{Chaudhuri:2010}.
+In particular, this implies that the preparation protocol of the non-Brownian packings in the vicinity of the jamming transition becomes a relevant parameter controlling the location of the transition~\cite{Donev:2004,Berthier:2009b} but, quite importantly, not its physical nature and properties~\cite{Chaudhuri:2010}.

 In experiments and model systems studied in computer simulations, it is found that the yield stress emerges continuously with increasing packing fraction past the jamming transition~\cite{Durian:1995}.
-This has been found for foams and emulsions, which are well-described (at least near the transition) by simple models of soft repulsive spheres interacting via truncated harmonic or Hertzian potentials of the form $V(r<a) = \frac{\epsilon}{\alpha} (1-r/a)^\alpha$, where $\epsilon$ is an an energy scale governing the mechanical property (essentially the softness) of the particles.
-In that case, the relevant stress scale controlling the behaviour of the yield stress is of energetic (rather than entropic) nature: $\sigma_0 = \epsilon / a^3$.
-As a result, the yield stress can now be written $\sigma_y = \sigma_0 g(\phi)$, where $g(\phi < \phi_J)=0$.
+This has been reported for foams and emulsions, which are well-described (at least near the transition) by simple models of soft repulsive spheres interacting via truncated harmonic or Hertzian potentials of the form